att-ar/transformer_soc/README.md

 Building a transformer neural network using TensorFlow and Transformers in Python with the goal of prediciting Li-ion State of Charge based on real time voltage, current and delta time data.

-The transformer forgoes the Decoder Layer and uses Batch Normalization instead of the Layer Normalization found in NLP.
+There are two transformer networks, one with a decoder and one without, the both use Batch Normalization instead of the Layer Normalization found in NLP.
 This was done because literature said these two changes proved significantly more effective than the NLP application of transformers.

 The transformers' input will be voltage, current, delta time and previous SOC points in a batch of windowed data of shape:<br>